hobbsh/wordpress-posts-timeline/readme.txt

 **Default Usage**

 *[wp-timeline cat="5"]*
 Display posts in post category "5" (category ID).
-Use *cat-name* to use a category name.
 If no category is specified, it will pull uncategorized posts.

-=Shortcode Options=
+**Other Options**

+*cat* – specify a category ID, default is 0
+*show* – show a certain number of posts, default is 10 *date* – specify a date format (see http://php.net > the_time()), default is year only *type* – specify a custom post type, default is post *length* – specify text length, default is 100 words *images* – output post’s featured image (yes or no), default is no

 **Change date format** -